 Some of these sites include things like Dublin Castle and St. Paul’s Cathedral.
 In addition to these two buildings, there are plenty of parks and museums to keep you entertained.
 A good source of inspiration for things to do in Dublin can be found in this Dublin City Guide.

 Of course, Dublin is off the beaten tourist path, so hotels or hostels aren’t overly expensive.
-The latest prices for the dates of your trip can be found here.
+The latest prices for the dates of your trip can be found here and if wanting to see more Irish destinations than just the capital city this list of beautiful places in Ireland will assist you further.

 Costa Nova, Portugal